Contrasting X Financial (XYF) & Its Peers

-X Financial (NYSE: XYF) is one of 37 publicly-traded companies in the “Nondepository credit institutions” industry, but how does it weigh in compared to its rivals?
-We will compare X Financial to related companies based on the strength of its earnings, risk, profitability, valuation, dividends, institutional ownership and analyst recommendations.
+X Financial (NYSE: XYF) is one of 37 public companies in the “Nondepository credit institutions” industry, but how does it weigh in compared to its peers?
+We will compare X Financial to related businesses based on the strength of its earnings, valuation, dividends, institutional ownership, analyst recommendations, risk and profitability.

+1.3% of X Financial shares are owned by institutional investors.
+Comparatively, 49.8% of shares of all “Nondepository credit institutions” companies are owned by institutional investors.
+17.6% of shares of all “Nondepository credit institutions” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

 Analyst Ratings

-This is a breakdown of current recommendations and price targets for X Financial and its rivals, as reported by MarketBeat.com.
+This is a summary of current recommendations for X Financial and its peers, as provided by MarketBeat.

 |Sell Ratings